MalWerewolf/RegRipbyDate/README.md

 ============

-This code intends to provide an elegant solution for searching through the Windows Registry Hives based upon the 'modified date.'
+This code intends to provide an elegant solution for searching through the Windows Registry Hives based upon a given time frame.

 This work is based upon the 'printall.py' sample found below: